 - But does the marketing your company practices actually work for your business?
 If you're among the traditional marketing practitioners, then I don't think so.

-- Agile marketing framework is here to revolutionise the way we think and practice marketing.
-And YOU should be the one to start practicing it in your business while saving money yet getting the best results.
+- The Agile marketing framework is here to revolutionise the way we think and practise marketing.

 Okay, I know that by now you are tired of all of the chatter about productivity and efficiency hacks, GTDs, and so on.
 So instead, I’ll share some personal experience with two different kinds of marketing teams and show you how to apply Lean principles to operate faster and cheaper.

 Let me illustrate.
 A few years ago, I could witness a large organisation building a whole new in-house marketing team.
 It was an exciting new initiative, fueled by a lot of enthusiasm.
 However, after many months of assembling the dream team, building creative campaigns, growing brand equity, etc… the whole marketing department was let go.
 Why?